marijaywoops/marijaywoops/README.md

 - 🌊 I’m interested in <strong>Coding</strong>, downhill biking🏔, surfing🏄🏼‍♀️ and skiing🎿
 - 🌱 I’m currently studying in Innsbruck
-- 👩🏼‍💻 I will graduate  from <strong>Le Wagon Web Development Full-Time Bootcamp</strong> in June
+- 👩🏼‍💻 I graduated  from <strong>Le Wagon Web Development Full-Time Bootcamp</strong> in June
 - 💞️ I’m looking forward to work on nice projects after the Bootcamp
+- 📚 I’m currently learning C++ and Python
 - 📫 How to reach me -> **mariettaxcvb@gmail.com**